LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 # Ledger Connect Kit

+The Ledger DApps Connect Kit enables developers to connect their DApps to Ledger hardware wallets using the Ledger Extension or Ledger Live.
-The Ledger Connect Kit can be used to check the level of support for [Ledger Connect](https://get-connect.ledger.com) on the user's platform.
-We will guide the user to install Connect or use a fallback connection to the Ledger Live app.
-The code is designed to be loaded at runtime from a CDN so that the logic and UI can be updated as we release new updates to Connect without the wait for wallet libraries and dapps updating package versions and releasing new builds.
+We will guide the user to install the Ledger Extension in case it is supported on the platform they're on, or install Ledger Live if it's not.

+The `@ledgerhq/connect-kit-loader` allows DApps to load Connect Kit at runtime from a CDN so that we can improve the logic and UI without users having to wait for wallet libraries and DApps updating package versions and releasing new builds.
-The `@ledgerhq/connect-kit-loader` allows developers to consume Connect Kit in a transparent way.

-## Support status

-Ledger Connect is currently only supported on Safari iOS.
-There are two edge cases in the detection logic:

-- Safari on iPadOS is shown as supported if the user requests the mobile website, as it sets the userAgent string to be the same as iOS, otherwise the userAgent string is the same as Safari on MacOS, which is not supported yet.
-- Brave on iOS is shown as supported because it sets the userAgest string to be the same as Safari on iOS, but Connect will not work.

 ## Connect Kit loader

 To use Connect Kit you just have to add the `@ledgerhq/connect-kit-loader` package as a dependency using your preferred package manager, using yarn as an example

 ```sh
 yarn add @ledgerhq/connect-kit-loader